Milton Abbas Local History Group

 The impact of an enforced move on the lives of ordinary Dorset people in the 18th century – exploring the archives.

 Milton Abbas Local History Group have begun a large project on the community and social history of the Old Town of Milton Abbas.
 We know that the old town of Middleton had been in existence from the foundation of the monastery in 934 and was once one of the largest towns in Dorset.
 It became a hub of the road network until all was swept away by Lord Milton and Capability Brown in the 1770s, leaving the new village of Milton Abbas an isolated rural community well off the beaten track.
-In fact, this was the largest wholesale move of a community in the 18th century, with 150 houses and three inns being demolished, and the roads diverted.
+In fact, this was the largest wholesale move of a community in the 18th century, with 150 houses and three inns being demolished, the school removed, and the roads diverted.

 What these 18th-century changes meant to the ordinary people is a mystery, nor do we know who moved into the new village or who left the area.
 The whole episode must have been traumatic for the community.
 It is probable that the yeoman class left Middleton for good, and the new village was just for the estate workers, resulting in a complete change of its social structure.

 To create a social history of the old town of Middleton by researching the lives of ordinary people.
 This is a unique project and we cannot find any examples published of a similar rural village.
 The results will be published as booklets, presentations and exhibitions.